What is the Purpose of the Public Register of Estate Agents and Salespersons?

 In the Public Register, the validity period of an estate agent’s licence or a salesperson’s registration is shown against the name of the estate agent or salesperson.
 The licensing and registration information in the Public Register is updated daily.

-- The Public Register shows records of HDB flat resale transactions closed by a salesperson.
+- The Public Register shows records of HDB and private residential transactions closed by a salesperson.
 Only records of transactions completed within the last 24 months (from date of access) are shown.

 - Records older than 24 months (from date of access) are available at data.gov.sg.
 Records are available only for the period starting from 1 January 2017.